solita/solita.github.com/_posts/2020-06-01-rethinking-the-frontend.md

  backend -> db: SQL query
  db -> backend: result rows
- backend -> frontend: query results as JSON note left of frontend: frontedn renders\nupdated information end
+ backend -> frontend: query results as JSON note left of frontend: frontend renders\nupdated information end
 @enduml
 -->
 ![typical SPA sequence](/img/2020-rethinking-frontend/spa-sequence.png)

-The above image shows a simplified startup sequence for a hypothetical SPA frontend that shows some data queried from a database.
+The image above shows a simplified startup sequence for a hypothetical SPA frontend that shows some data queried from a database.
 There's quite a lot that needs to be done before the frontend is ready to render the data the user actually wants to see.
 The subsequent interaction after the initial page had been loaded is much less work.